George Lucas: Awards and honors

 In 1977, Lucas was awarded the Inkpot Award.

 The American Film Institute awarded Lucas its Life Achievement Award on June 9, 2005.
 This was shortly after the release of Star Wars: Episode III – Revenge of the Sith, about which he joked stating that, since he views the entire Star Wars series as one film, he could actually receive the award now that he had finally "gone back and finished the movie".

 Lucas was nominated for four Academy Awards: Best Directing and Writing for American Graffiti and Star Wars.
 He received the academy's Irving G. Thalberg Award in 1991.
 He appeared at the 79th Academy Awards ceremony in 2007 with Steven Spielberg and Francis Ford Coppola to present the Best Director award to their friend Martin Scorsese.
 During the speech, Spielberg and Coppola talked about the joy of winning an Oscar, making fun of Lucas, who has not won a competitive Oscar.

 The Science Fiction Hall of Fame inducted Lucas in 2006, its second "Film, Television, and Media" contributor, after Spielberg.
 The Discovery Channel named him one of the 100 "Greatest Americans" in September 2008.
 Lucas served as Grand Marshal for the Tournament of Roses Parade and made the ceremonial coin toss at the Rose Bowl, New Year's Day 2007.
 In 2009, he was one of 13 California Hall of Fame inductees in The California Museum's yearlong exhibit.

 In July 2013, Lucas was awarded the National Medal of Arts by President Barack Obama for his contributions to American cinema.
 In October 2014, Lucas received Honorary Membership of the Society of Motion Picture and Television Engineers.

 In August 2015, Lucas was inducted as a Disney Legend, and on December 6, 2015, he was an honoree at the Kennedy Center Honors.
 In 2021, coinciding with Lucasfilm's 50th anniversary, an action figure of Lucas in stormtrooper disguise was released as part of Hasbro's Star Wars: The Black Series.

 In May 2024, Lucas was given the Honorary Palme d'Or at the Cannes Film Festival.
 It is considered one of the highest recognitions in the film industry.

+In July 2026, Lucas was given the Legion of Honour by French President Emmanuel Marcon.
+It is the highest recognition given in France.